jsconf/2014.jsconf.eu/call-for-speakers/index.md

 #### Previous Speaker’s Experiences

-If you still need convincing, here are a few select quotes from previous year’s speakers:
+If you still need convincing, here are a few select quotes from previous speakers:

 > “As a speaker, I was treated like royalty.” — [@ireneros][]